LiaoWenzhe/LiaoWenzhe/README.md

 Hi there, I'm Wenzhe Liao (廖文哲 in Chinese)! 👋
-I am a Bigdata/MLEngineer

-I specialize in designing and building machine learning systems, with realization and applications in outlier detection, healthcare, graph neural networks, and ensemble learning.
+I am a Bigdata/ML Engineer and Interester in designing and building machine learning systems, with realization and applications in AIOPS, DataSecurity, AutoML and Information and Communication.

-🔭 Reseach-wise, I mainly focus on:
+🔭 Interest-wise, I mainly focus on:

-data mining topics related to outlier detection (anomaly detection) machine learning systems (MLSys) that can speed/scale up and automate data mining and machine learning algorithms At CMU, I work with Prof. Leman Akoglu from DATA Lab on outlier detection, Prof. George H. Chen on general ML and statistics, and Prof. Zhihao Jia from Catalyst on machine learning systems.
+Artificial Intelligence for IT Operations(AIOPS) that can At CMU, I work with Prof. Leman Akoglu from DATA Lab on outlier detection, Prof. George H. Chen on general ML and statistics, and Prof. Zhihao Jia from Catalyst on machine learning systems.
 I am currently visiting Prof. Jure Leskovec at SNAP, Standford University.

 😄 I am open to: